brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 # Not quite static, not quite non-static

 The status quo is that all member functions are either static member functions or non-static member functions.
-A member function with an explicit this parameter is a third kind of member function that's sort of halfway in between those two.
-They're like semi-static member functions.
+A member function with an explicit object parameter (see the [wording overview](#overview) for why "object parameter" rather than "this parameter" or something else) is a third kind of member function that's sort of halfway in between those two.
+They're like semi-static member functions, and we'll call them explicit object member functions due to them having an explicit object parameter.
+You can think of non-static member functions as being implicit object member functions.

-The high level overview of the design is that from the _outside_, an explicit `this` function looks and behaves as much like a non-static member function as possible.
-You can't take an lvalue to such a member, they have to be invoked like non-static member functions, etc. But from the _inside_, an explicit this function behaves exactly like a static member function: there is no implicit `this`, your only access to the class object is through the explicit `this` parameter.
+The high level overview of the design is that from the _outside_, an explicit object member function looks and behaves as much like a non-static member function as possible.
+You can't take an lvalue to such a member, they have to be invoked like non-static member functions, etc. But from the _inside_, an explicit object member function behaves exactly like a static member function: there is no implicit `this`, your only access to the class object is through the explicit object parameter.
 The difference is still observable &mdash; a pointer to such a function has pointer to function type rather than pointer to member type, but that's about the extent of it.

-The wording (and the EDG implementation) treat an explicit this function as a static member function.
-Yet such functions also have a lot in common with non-static member functions, so the wording introduces the term "object member function" to refer to all those member functions that require an object parameter.
+The wording (and the EDG implementation) treat an explicit object function as a static member function.
+Yet such functions also have a lot in common with non-static member functions, so the wording introduces the term "object member function" to refer to all those member functions that have a object parameter.
 Many rules that were previously restricted to be non-static member functions are now restricted to be object member functions (e.g. the restrictions on how declare various operator functions).

 Some examples of distinctions: